 Aerate your lawn

 Soil aeration is the greenkeepers’ mantra.
-It opens up the soil structure to allow water to drain away quicker and roots to breath.
+It opens up the soil structure to allow water to drain away quickly and roots to breath.

 But aeration does much more than improve your lawn.
 It also makes the ground a lot more hospitable for important creatures such as earthworms and soil microbes.